 Generate Market Pull

 Stop trying to convince every leader of your latest strategy, program, or process.
 Instead, get an elite few to buy into you.
-Stop intensifying your efforts in response.
+Stop intensifying your efforts.
 Stop adding more meetings, memos, and initiatives.
-These efforts can result in confusion and overwhelm, reducing effectiveness.
+These efforts can confuse and overwhelm, reducing effectiveness.

-You are a product.
-You need followers.
-And those followers need their needs met and their challenges resolved.
+Think of yourself and your team as products; every successful product has raving fans and followers.
+Those followers need their needs met and their challenges resolved.
 It’s that simple.
 Target a small audience with a clear, concise promise of engagement.

 Godin offers this simple marketing promise template in the book.